Book Review by Sachi Sri Kantha

 The second quality passport is a perfect one, "without no real persons

-"which could stand up completely to any official scrutiny, including a check by the
+kind, "which could stand up completely to any official scrutiny, including a

-bungled by a bad document".
-Other tit-bits offered by Ostrovsky relating to the
+should be bungled by a bad document".
+Other tit-bits offered by Ostrovsky

 memory.